S1mplector/Simblock/README.md

     <br><br>
 </div>

-# SimBlock - Simple Keyboard Blocker
+# SimBlock - Simple Input Device Blocker Utility

-A very lightweight Windows application that allows you to temporarily block all keyboard input globally with a single toggle button, designed to safely clean your keyboard.
+A very lightweight Windows application that allows you to temporarily block all keyboard and mouse input globally with a single toggle button, designed to safely clean your peripherals.

 ## Features

--  **One-Click Toggle** - Simple button to block/unblock keyboard input
+-  **One-Click Toggle** - Simple button to block/unblock keyboard / mouse input
--  **Global Keyboard Blocking** - Blocks all keyboard input system-wide
+-  **Global Blocking** - Blocks all input system-wide
--  **Emergency Unlock** - Ctrl+Alt+U combination to unlock in case of issues
+-  **Emergency Unlock** - Key combination of choice to revert the block state in case of issues
 -  **System Tray Integration** - Minimize to tray and toggle from tray icon
--  **Clean Architecture** - Layered design with dependency injection
--  **Windows Native** - Uses Win32 API for reliable keyboard hooking
+-  **Windows Native** - Uses Win32 API for reliable keyboard and mouse hooking

 ## Screenshots